joelhawksley/identity/components/slides.md

 end
 ```

-^ Then, let's update our existing components to inherit from it.
+^ So let's update our existing components to inherit from it.

 ---